10 Ancient Greek Myths About Trees

 The term Laureate, as in Poet Laureate, derives from the custom of awarding winners with a laurel wreath crown.

-Pythia, the Oracle of Delphi and her laurel leaves
+The Oracle of Delphi and her Laurel Leaves

 Some say, the high priestess of the Temple of Apollo at Delphi, Pythia, also known as the Oracle of Delphi, to help her predict future happenings, chewed laurel leaves, and inhaled their smoke, resulting with her falling into a trance.